costajob/app-servers/README.md

 ```

 ##### Considerations
-As expected Rust proved to be a very fast languages, although its memory consumption is larger than other binary-compiling languages.
+As expected Rust proved to be a fast language, but not faster than, say, GO.
 Hyper just responds with Content-Length and Date headers.

+##### Memory
+Memory footprint is higher than other binary-compiling langugages.

 ##### Concurrency and parallelism
 As expected Rust makes use of every available cores.